 Failure to complete the sanctions imposed on a student who previously participated in the student conduct process.

-Attempts to commit acts prohibited by the Student Code of Conduct or encouraging others to commit acts prohibited by the Student Code of Conduct may be addressed to the same extent as completed violations.
-A student may be found complicit if he or she is aware of a violation of the Student Code of Conduct and has the ability to report the violation, but fails to do so or fails to remove oneself from reasonable proximity of the violation.
+Attempts to commit acts prohibited by the Student Code of Conduct or encouraging others to commit acts prohibited by the Student Code of Conduct.
+A student may be found complicit if they are aware of a violation of the Student Code of Conduct and has the ability to report the violation, but fails to do so or fails to remove oneself from reasonable proximity of the violation.

 Using information and communication technologies as means of intimidation, harassment or unwarranted interruption.
 This includes, but is not limited to, email, social media, the Internet, smart phone or tablet applications, cellular phones and video recorders.
-The procurement and/or transmission of videos or photographs of another individual without his or her expressed permission are prohibited.
+The procurement and/or transmission of videos or photographs of another individual without their express permission are prohibited.

 Dating violence refers to any violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the reporting party.
 The existence of such a relationship shall be determined with consideration of the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of Domestic Violence.